geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_Users_and_Groups.md

 ### Task 2 – Create and Manage Groups

 After completing the previous task, you should still be signed into the **Microsoft 365 admin center** as the **MOD Administrator** account.
-In this task, you will begin implementing Adatum’s Microsoft 365 pilot project as Holly Spencer, Adatum’s new Enterprise Administrator.
+In this task, you will begin implementing Adatum’s Microsoft 365 pilot project as Holly Dickson, Adatum’s new Enterprise Administrator.
 Therefore, you will begin this task by logging out of Microsoft 365 as the MOD Administrator and you will log back in as Holly.<br/>

 In this task, you will create two new groups and then manage the groups by assigning users to them.
-One group will be an Office 365 group and the other a Security group; this will enable you to see some of the differences in the two types of groups.
+One group will be a Microsoft 365 group and the other a Security group; this will enable you to see some of the differences in the two types of groups.
 After creating the groups, you will then delete one of them.
 This will set up the next task, which examines how to recover a deleted group using Windows PowerShell.

 1. On the **Microsoft 365 admin center** tab, select the user icon for the **MOD Administrator** (the **MA** circle) in the upper right corner of your browser, and in the **My account** pane, select **Sign out.** <br/>

 	**Important:** When signing out of one user account and signing in as another, you should close all your browser tabs except for your current tab.
 This is a best practice that helps to avoid any confusion by closing the windows associated with the prior user.
 Take a moment now and close all other browser tabs except for the **Sign out** tab.

-2. In Internet Explorer browser, navigate to **https://portal.office.com**.
+2. In your Microsoft Edge browser, navigate to **https://portal.office.com**.

 3. In the **Pick an account** window, only the admin account that you just logged out from appears.
 Select **Use another account**.

-4. In the **Sign in** window, enter **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+4. In the **Sign in** window, enter **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
 Select **Next**.

 5. In the **Enter password** window, enter **Pa55w.rd** and then select **Sign in**.

 6. If a **Get your work done with Office 365** window appears, select the **X** to close it.

-7. In the **Office 365 home page**, select **Admin** to open the Microsoft 365 admin center (if **Admin** is covered by an **Office 365 apps** box, select **Got it!** to close the box).
+7. On the **Office 365 Home** page, in the list of app icons that appear along the left-hand side of the screen, select the **Admin** icon to open the Microsoft 365 admin center.

 8. If a survey window appears, select **Cancel**.